Tuning SQL Queries

 Scan operators scan through rows in a table to find a set of rows.
 There are different scan operators for different types of storage.
 They include the following:

-- Seq Scan on heap tables — scans all rows in the table.
+- Seq Scan on tables — scans all rows in the table.

-- Index Scan — traverses a B-tree index to fetch the rows from the table.
+- Index Scan — traverses an index to fetch the rows from the table.

-- Bitmap Append-only Row-oriented Scan — gathers pointers to rows in an append-only table from an index and sorts by location on disk.
+- Bitmap Heap Scan — gathers pointers to rows in a table from an index and sorts by location on disk.
+(The operator is called a Bitmap Heap Scan, even for append-only tables.)

-- Dynamic Table Scan — chooses partitions to scan using a partition selection function.
+- Dynamic Seq Scan — chooses partitions to scan using a partition selection function.

 Join operators include the following: